MiziClare/ios-visitor-app-for-ness-botanical-garden/README.md

  <h3 align="center" backgroundcolor="red">⭐ If the code has helped you, please stars this, thank you very much!</h3>

 # A Visitor iOS App for Ness Garden
+Designed for Ness Botanic Garden on the Wirral Peninsula, UK.

 ## Overview
 This application is designed for visitors of Ness Gardens, providing detailed information and geographical tagging of plants.
 It features real-time user location simulation for testing remotely, displays plant and bed locations, and offers a plant favoriting function.